Controlling digital learning processes

 An LMS makes onboarding easier and more consistent.
 New team members gain access to a clearly structured course that conveys values, processes, and tasks.
 Standardized content ensures that all important information is received, while learners can progress individually at their own pace.
 Complemented by short practical tasks or feedback loops, the onboarding process is accelerated.

-Mandatory Training and Compliance
+Mandatory Trainings and Compliance

 Academies, Schools, and Educational Institutions